 Perhaps the most ridiculous part of all of this is the fact that Brown reportedly played through injuries to both knees in 2020.
 While playing banged-up and competing for targets with an emergent Corey Davis, Brown was still able to command his QB's attention at one of the highest rates ever recorded by a 23-year-old.
 With Davis and Jonnu Smith both playing for new teams in 2021, there's a chance Brown's TPRR could skyrocket in his third season.

 We've seen enough to be confident that the otherworldly efficiency is no fluke -- if Brown can continue to make strides in his TPRR in the years to come, he has all the makings of an annual WR1 candidate for Fantasy.
 And if Brown's TPRR rate in 2021 ends up anywhere near what we saw from him towards the end of the 2020 season, it wouldn't surprise me at all to see him lead all Fantasy receivers in scoring.

-I'll be back after the NFL Draft to share my full list of 10 pass-catchers at receiver and tight end trending upward based on TPRR data, as well as 10 such players trending downward based on that same data.
+I'll be back after the NFL Draft to share a full list of 10 pass-catchers at receiver and tight end trending upward based on TPRR data, as well as 10 such players trending downward based on that same data.
 I'll also have a primer on what you need to know about TPRR as it relates to the running back position, and I'll also be sharing a full 2020 TPRR leaderboard for you to reference.
 If you have any questions about TPRR until then, feel free to ask me on Twitter.